-Melissa Ellis Bennett, MD, is the medical director of the Homeless Health Initiative (HHI).
+Melissa Ellis Bennett, MD, is the medical advisor of the Homeless Health Initiative (HHI).
 Dr. Bennett graduated from Princeton University, Princeton, NJ, with an AB in molecular biology, and completed medical school at The Pennsylvania State College of Medicine at Hershey, Hershey, PA.
 While in medical school, she was the recipient of a Robert Wood Johnson Scholarship to study community pediatrics and child abuse.

 Education and Training